abuxolugo/abuxolugo.github.io/publications.md

 ## Other Presentations

+Buxó-Lugo, A. (2018, October).
+Adaptation in the interpretation of question-statement prosody.
+Invited talk, CUNY Graduate Center.

 Buxó-Lugo, A., Nourani, S., & Kurumada, C. (2018, May).
 Adaptation in question-statement prosody processing.
 Invited talk, multi-lab psycholinguistics workshop, University of Toronto.

 Buxó-Lugo, A. (2017, March).
 Interactivity and adaptation in intonational boundary processing.
 Cognitive psychology talk series, Department of Psychology, University of Illinois at Urbana-Champaign.